Abatement

 A will is a legal document that sets out your wishes for what should happen to your money, property, and possessions after you die.

-A will trust (or testamentary trust) is a legal arrangement created through your will that comes into effect when you die, placing your assets under trustees' control to manage and distribute according to your specific instructions.
+A [will](/glossary/will) trust (or testamentary trust) is a legal arrangement created through your will that comes into effect when you die, placing your assets under trustees' control to manage and distribute.

-A will writer is a professional who helps people create wills but isn't necessarily a qualified solicitor, with varying levels of training, regulation, and consumer protection depending on their professional affiliations.
+A [will](/glossary/will) writer is a professional who helps people create wills but isn't necessarily a qualified solicitor, with varying levels of training, regulation, and consumer protection.

 The Wills Act 1837 is UK legislation that establishes the legal requirements for making a valid [will](/glossary/will) in England and Wales, including signing, witnessing, and execution procedures.